nugentcaillin/clothest-match/README.md

 ```
 ### POST /product/new_photo_and_tags/{name}

-create a new product with a photo, name and tags with individual starting weights
+create a new product with a photo, name and tags with individual starting weights, creates session for company if not present
 ###### example body:
 ```
 {